Berkeley-MDes/tdf-fa23-Shameemah/README.md

 <img alt="A photo of team 'Silva Spectrum' coming up with ideas for Project 2" src="https://github.com/Berkeley-MDes/tdf-fa23-Shameemah/blob/main/weekly-reports/2023_09_28/team_ideation.jpg">

 Following this, we had the opportunity to vote for our top 3 interests across the board.
-I'm excited to get started on Project 2 and to see what amazing things we can build with these technologies!
+My top 3 picks were:
+- Developing an interactive social game with tangible elements for alzheimer and demential patients
+- Mindful meditations: an interactive flower guide for stress relief and color therapy tracking
+- Enhancing interpersonal connections: exploring subtle communication tools for friendships and relationships

+I am super excited about this project and cannot wait to see what our cohort comes up with!

 Finally, we had a guest lecture by Adrian Freed which was incredibly insightful.
 He introduced us to the world of electronic textiles.
 This was honestly a mindblowing lecture because I had absolutely no idea that such a thing existed.
-It opened up a whole new world of opportunities in my mind.
+I spent some time reading on Eeonyx, which is a company that has led the development of conductive textiles, powders, and inks over many years.
+This lecture opened up a whole new world of possibilties for me, and I'm hoping to spend some more time deepdiving into this area.

 ### 💡 Through this exploration I learned: ###
 - the basics of circuits